 In the middle of 2016, Redflow released its first residential storage solution, a 10kWh battery called the Zcell.
 It is a heavy battery, but has a high depth of discharge and can tolerate some extreme temperatures.
 Customers can buy a Zcell (10kWh) for around $12,500, not including an inverter or installation.

 - Liquid battery means it can switch off for long periods without losing power

 - Can safely discharge 100% of electricity

 - No touch interface or in-built monitoring software as of yet

-The Powerwall is a sleek lithium-ion solar battery produced by Tesla – a global leader in technology innovation.
-It hit Australian shores in 2016 and has already begun to help Aussies slash their power bills.
+The Powerwall 2 is a sleek lithium-ion solar battery produced by Tesla – a global leader in technology innovation.
+It hit Australian shores a few years back and has already begun to help Aussies slash their power bills.

-The Tesla Powerwall has a capacity of 6.4kWh and has an efficiency rating of 92.5%.
-The Powerwall has a life expectancy of 15 years and comes with a 10-year performance warranty.
+The Tesla Powerwall 2 has a capacity of 14kWh and has an efficiency rating of 90%.
+The Powerwall 2 has a life expectancy of 15 years and comes with a 10-year performance warranty.

-While the Powerwall looks great, it doesn’t include a solar inverter or an in-built energy management system, so before purchasing a Powerwall you will need to factor in the costs of these components.
+While the Powerwall 2 looks great, it doesn’t include a solar inverter or an in-built energy management system, so before purchasing a Powerwall 2 you will need to factor in the costs of these components.
 Most Australian retailers that offer the Powerwall 2 do so as part of a package deal, however some may offer it as a standalone product.

 - Can stack to increase maximum storage capacity